Table of Contents

 Google’s computer vision now analyzes:

-- Object identification — Recognizing specific products, brands, and categories with 94% accuracy
+- Object identification — Recognizing specific products, brands, and categories with 96% accuracy (up from 94% in 2025)

-- Scene context — Understanding environmental settings and usage scenarios
+- Scene context — Understanding environmental settings, usage scenarios, and lifestyle contexts

-- Background analysis — Distinguishing between lifestyle shots and studio photography
+- Background analysis — Distinguishing between lifestyle shots, studio photography, and AI-generated backgrounds

-- Color and texture recognition — Matching user searches for specific materials and finishes
+- Color and texture recognition — Matching user searches for specific materials, finishes, and color variations

-- Text-in-image detection — Reading and indexing text overlays, product labels, and packaging
+- Text-in-image detection — Reading and indexing text overlays, product labels, packaging, and brand marks

 This means your image optimization strategy needs to address both traditional SEO signals and visual quality that resonates with AI-powered ranking systems.